When Large Language Models Meet UAV Projects: An Empirical Study from Developers' Perspective: RQ2: What are the differences between researchers' and developers' practices in integrating UAV projects with large language models?

+\textbf{Information Summarization and Report Generation.} This task uses LLMs to summarize UAV status, logs, perception streams, and trajectories into concise operational reports.
+Compared with manual reporting or conventional analytics, LLM-based pipelines improve timeliness and adaptability to dynamic missions by automatically extracting progress, key events, and potential risks.
+Representative examples include public-attitude analysis systems~\cite{23} and Hawkeye~\cite{zhao2024hawkeye}, where LLMs support real-time interpretation of complex monitoring data.

+\textbf{LLM-based Chatbot.} This task enables natural-language interaction between users and UAV systems for mission queries, progress tracking, and explanatory feedback.
+Unlike fixed interfaces, LLM-driven multi-turn dialogue provides more flexible and personalized interaction~\cite{zhang2024llmhri}.
+Typical systems support status querying, explanation generation, and prompt-based interaction~\cite{zhao2024multibotgpt,aikins2024leviosa}; these capabilities can be further strengthened by integrating voice and multimodal front-ends~\cite{park2023voiceuav,choutri2022multilingual,oneata2021multimodal}.

-\section{RQ2: What are the differences between academia and industry in integrating UAVs with large language models?}
+\section{RQ2: What are the differences between researchers' and developers' practices in integrating UAV projects with large language models?}

-To assess the current level of industrial development in integrating LLMs with UAVs and to identify the main challenges, we compiled a dataset of real-world projects that combine these technologies.
-We then compared and analysed the collected papers and projects, using the four core application domains and nine task categories defined earlier, in order to clarify the gaps between academic research and industrial practice and to explore the reasons for those gaps.
+To assess the current level of developers' practices in integrating LLMs with UAVs and to identify the main challenges, we compiled a dataset of real-world projects that combine them.
+We then compared and analyzed the collected papers and projects, using the four core application domains and nine task categories defined earlier, in order to clarify the gaps between researchers' and developers' practices and to explore the reasons for those gaps.